 What will be the shape of our victory?

 Lincoln's critics on the Right are legion, but they couldn't be more wrong.

-Forty years after Crisis of the House Divided, Harry V. Jaffa returns with second thoughts and a new appreciation of Lincoln's words and deeds.
+Forty years after Crisis of the House Divided, Harry V. Jaffa fulfills his promise of a sequel with a new commentary on Lincoln's political principles.